houseabsolute/ci-perl-helpers/README.md

 dist`.
 The resulting tarball is saved as a pipeline artifact.

 Then there is one test stage for each of the supported operating systems, Linux, macOS, and Windows.
 These stages have several jobs.
-One of these jobs generates a matrix of test jobs based on the parameters you provide.
-Each entry in the matrix turns into a separate job for a specific configuration.
+The first job in each stage dynamically generates a matrix of test jobs based on the parameters you provide.
+Each entry in the matrix turns into a separate job for a single Perl version.

-These matrix jobs download the tarball created in the Build stage.
-It extracts this tarball and executes the contained `Makefile.PL` or `Build.PL`, as appropriate.
+Each matrix job downloads the tarball created in the Build stage.
+The job extracts this tarball and executes the contained `Makefile.PL` or `Build.PL`, as appropriate.
 The tests are then run using [`prove`](https://metacpan.org/pod/distribution/Test-Harness/bin/prove).

 If you asked for coverage testing, the appropriate `HARNESS_PERL_SWITCHES` environment variable settings are used to invoke [`Devel::Cover`](https://metacpan.org/pod/Devel::Cover).
-All of the coverage output is optionall saved as a build artifact.
+All of the coverage output is optionally saved as a build artifact.
 Some coverage reporters also upload the report directly to a code coverage service.
 Finally, the test output from `prove` is turned into JUnit XML and uploaded as a set of test results, which lets you see a more detailed view of test failures in the Azure